martin-marek/mini-hmc-jax/README.md

 # mini-hmc-jax

-This is a simple implementation of Hamiltonian Monte Carlo in JAX that is vectorized and supports pytree parameters (i.e. tree-like structures).
+This is a simple vectorized implementation of Hamiltonian Monte Carlo in JAX.

 Here's a minimal example to sample from a distribution: